-To better understand the controversy that broke out over the following years, remember that, for Montrealers in 1869, Mile End first referred to the crossroads established ore than 50 years previously at the intersection of Mont-Royal Avenue and Saint-Laurent Boulevard.
+To better understand the controversy that broke out over the following years, remember that, for Montrealers in 1869, Mile End referred to the crossroads established more than 50 years previously at the intersection of Mont-Royal Avenue and Saint-Laurent Boulevard.
 Although the church was located further to the north, it was in a very sparsely inhabited area.
-This meant that Louis Beaubien was promising to locate the train station within the jurisdiction of Saint-Jean-Baptiste village with the rail line running along Mont-Royal Avenue.
+This meant that Louis Beaubien was promising to locate the train station on the edge of Saint-Jean-Baptiste village with the rail line touching Mont-Royal Avenue.
 This seemed self-evident, since that is where most stores, residences and hotels were located.
-In addition, speculators were already at work: as was previously mentioned, the Cadieux de Courville property, in the heart of the village, had been subdivided into lots in 1834.
+In addition, speculators were already at work: as was previously mentioned, the huge subdivision project of the Comte farm into 1300 lots in and around the village had been launched in 1872.
 Establishment of a train station could only encourage such development.

 The Alderman, A. Laberge, who was a member of the Board of Directors of the colonization railway, replied the next day.
 If Louis Beaubien pretended to be in favour of a route along Mont-Royal Avenue, it was only to fool the citizens of Saint-Jean-Baptiste:

-I understand, Mr. Editor, that the route indicated by the Honourable Mr. Beaubien, to deceive the interested parties, was a plan which could not miss succeeding.
+I understand, Mr. Editor, that the plan laid out by the Honourable Mr. Beaubien to deceive the interested parties was a plan which was bound to succeed.
 This Honourable gentleman knew well enough that it was the only way to appease their interests by promising them an impossible branch line, calculating in advance that the junction in question would be abandoned and that the depot would remain fixed in the middle of his property.
 Such was the goal of his ambition. (…)

 The directors of the former company met again, declared that this spur would be impractical, giving the reason that the company charter made no mention of it.
 They decided to follow the route, locating the depot in the middle of the land held by the Honourable Mr. Beaubien, with that honourable gentleman, voting in favour of this decision.
 His goal had been achieved, he tricked the other interested parties, and the depot finally was located near his barn, in the centre of his property.
 12

-From the time the line opened, in fall of the previous year, 1876, the train made a stop in Mile End.
-13 The station became an additional feature of the panorama which encompassed Saint-Dominique Street, down to the church and the Institut des Sourds-Muets.14 While in 1877 Louis Beaubien continued to claim to be in favour of the route along Mont-Royal, this did not stop his family from having prepared a subdivision plan for the lands between the train station and the church a year earlier.
-The names for many of the streets given then survive till today:
+From the time the line opened, in the fall of the previous year, 1876, the train made a stop in Mile End.
+13 The station became an additional feature of the visual corridor along Saint-Dominique Street, down to the church steeple and the Institut des Sourds-Muets.14 While in 1877 Louis Beaubien continued to claim to be in favour of the route along Mont-Royal, this did not stop his family from having prepared a subdivision plan for the lands between the train station and the church a year earlier.
+The names for many of the streets given then are still in use today:

 These efforts to increase the value of the Beaubien lands reached another stage on March 9, 1878, when the Mile End portion of Côte Saint-Louis was separated and incorporated under the name of the Village of Saint-Louis du Mile End.
 Was this the result of conflicts between the “Pieds-Noirs” and the “Nombrils-Jaunes”, between the “Reds” of the Coteau and the “Blues” of Mile End?
 One thing is certain, Côte Saint-Louis strenuously opposed creation of the new village.
 At its January 7, 1878 session, its municipal council unanimously adopted the following motion.